 Having your phone at your bedside makes you more inclined to check it at night, and it can severely impact the quality and amount of sleep that you get in a variety of ways:

-Research has shown that the glow of the screen in the dark from our phone reduces the production of melatonin, an extremely important hormone that the body produces.
-Melatonin is responsible for helping the body attain a circadian rhythm.
-This is the natural day-night cycle that helps the body understand when it should be asleep and when it should be awake.
-A decline in the production of melatonin reduces the body’s ability regulate the body’s natural sleeping cycle.
-So, picking up that phone by the bed, especially in the dark, has a direct impact on your ability to sleep.
-So, you might want to think about that the next time you want to play Candy Crush or check Facebook right before you go to sleep.
+1. The glow of a phone screen in the dark reduces the body’s production of melatonin, an extremely important hormone responsible for helping the body attain a circadian rhythm.
+This is the natural day-night cycle that dictates when you should be asleep or awake.
+A decline in the production of melatonin reduces the body’s ability to maintain a natural sleeping cycle.

-Secondly, the phone can be distracting.
-A text message or a social media alert can wake you during your sleep.
+2. A text message or a social media alert can wake you during your sleep.
 A recent study found that 22% of respondents reported having the cell phone ringer turned on and resting on the nightstand at night.
-To make matters worse, 10% of people who participated in the survey said the phone woke them up over the last week.
+Even worse, 10% of participants in the survey said the phone woke them up over the last week.

-Thirdly, the brain can’t relax.
-The period just before sleep should be a time when the brain is allowed to relax.
-Often, this can involve reading a book and talking with a partner.
+3. The period just before sleep should be a time when the brain is allowed to relax, such as through reading a book and talking with a partner.
 A technological device creates an amazing amount of stimulus, and it can be a challenge for the brain to relax, even after the lights have been turned off.

-Finally, there is the Fear of Missing Out Syndrome.
-With technology by our side, we are constantly worried that something important will happen, and we are not involved.
-That fear and anxiety can translate into difficulty getting to sleep or a restless night’s sleep.
-We constantly check our phone, not wanting to miss out on something.
+6. With technology by our side, we are constantly worried that something important will happen, and we are not involved.
+That fear and anxiety, called Fear of Missing Out Syndrome, can translate into difficulty getting to sleep or a night of restless sleep.